 This isn’t to say that you have to keep the franchise’s current location.
 In fact, the owners may be selling their franchise after learning that they picked an imperfect location.
 Fortunately, you can figure this out beforehand.
 Do some research into the surrounding area and look at the company’s profit sheets from recent months.

 It’s important to note that some companies focus on location even for new franchisees.
 At WIN Home Inspection, for instance, your territory will be based on how many real estate agents and transactions exist in a certain locale.
 In a world where more people are finding professional services online, devoted territories are just as important as a good location.

 Established Brand Recognition

 Consistent brand presentation has been shown to increase revenue by up to 23 percent.
-This makes your franchise purchase – whether new or already existing – a profitable endeavor if done correctly.
+This makes your franchise purchase – whether new or already existing – a profitable business from the beginning.

 While the reputation in the community the previous owner built can prove beneficial, it’s also important to note that some customers may feel out of place.
 Even though you’re running the same company, they may be concerned that they won’t receive the same service.

 This could potentially put buying a new franchise or an existing one on equal grounding.
 Even if some customers think service levels won’t remain consistent, though, you can alleviate their concerns through excellent business and personal aptitude.